vladfrangu/vladfrangu/README.md

 I'm a Full Stack Developer from Bucharest! ✨ I'm a very fast learner in most programming languages and an open-source software creator; with focus on: [`TypeScript`] (and JavaScript 👀) & [`Vue`] & [`React`] (with TSX, of course).
 I've also experimented with [`Kotlin`] (and [`Java`]), [`C#`] and a bit of [`Rust`] 😄

 - 😄 Pronouns: anything you want, as long as it isn't offensive to anyone.
 He, she, they, doesn't matter to me
-- ⚡ Fun fact: I learn the fastest by diving head first into a problem / new thing, and if that doesn't work, by researching it first.
+- ⚡ Fun fact: I learn the fastest by diving head first into a problem / new thing, and if that doesn't work, by researching it.
 While counter intuitive, this has helped me get started with the world of programming!
-Nowadays, I do research, but after I tried figuring it out myself first 😅
+Nowadays, I do research, but after I tried figuring out the solution by myself 😅
-- 👀 I have an interesting relationship with some languages (like [`Go`]); I can read and understand the source code and what it does, but I cannot write in the language at this time
+- 👀 I have an interesting relationship with some languages (like [`Go`]); while I can understand the code and how it works, I am much slower at writing it compared to languages I'm more comfortable with (like [`TypeScript`])

 ## 📚 Experience

 I'm a self taught, full stack developer, that went head first into coding and fell in love from the first lines of code I've written!
-Started coding around **September of 2016**, with [`Java`], although not actively.
-Since **January of 2017**, I started being far more active in coding, and moved to JavaScript as my main language.
-I then moved to [`TypeScript`] around 2018 (thanks to it's better coding experience), which is what I use daily now.
-In 2019, I started experimenting with other languages (such as [`Rust`] or [`Kotlin`]), and in 2020, I started looking more into [`C#`].
+Started experimenting with coding around **September of 2016** in the [`Java`] programming language.
+Since **January of 2017**, I switched to JavaScript as my main language, and shortly after moved to [`TypeScript`] (thanks to it's much better coding experience), which is what I use daily now.
+I've also experimented with other languages (such as [`Rust`], [`Kotlin`], [`C#`] or [`Go`]), but so far my language of choice is still [`TypeScript`].

 ### Key Notes ✍️

 - Self taught, full stack developer
 - Started coding in **2016**
-- Over 5 years of experience with **JavaScript** and over 4 with **[`TypeScript`]**
+- Over 6 years of experience with **JavaScript** and over 5 with **[`TypeScript`]**
 - Willing to learn new things all the time, and work in teams 😄
 - Always down to chat!
 Contact me on one of the platforms down below!